Defence Youth Safety Framework

 Message from the Commander Australian Defence Force Cadets

 The Defence Youth Safety Framework was launched in December 2015.
 The goal of the Defence Youth Safety Framework (DYSF) is the creation and maintenance of a youth safe organisation through the adoption of appropriate and consistent approaches to youth safety and youth safety governance.

 The Defence Youth Safety Framework Overview outlines the Defence approach to youth safety and each of the youth safety risk management actions Defence considers fundamental to achieving a youth safety environment.

 The Framework is being developed in Phases.
 The Defence Youth Safety Framework on a Page captures each of the Framework’s key components.
 It also allows easy identification of Phase 3 development action.
 Phase 3 is focused on the delivery all remaining aspects of the Defence Youth Safety Training Continuum, initial roll out of the Defence Youth Safety Assurance Program and consolidation of youth safety governance.
 Phase 3 was completed in September 2017.

 A suite of policies published in YOUTHPOLMAN Pt 1.

 - Defence youth safety risk management guidance that sets out how Defence will assess and manage risk generally and in each of the contexts in which Defence interacts with youth being:

 - Defence Youth Programs;

-- Details of the youth safety actions common to all contexts and the foundation for context specific youth safety decision making.
+- Details of the youth safety actions common to all contexts and foundation for context specific youth safety decision making.